sasa-b/container/README.md

 *************

-To use the library clone the repo or just use composer `composer require sasa-b/container`
+To use the library clone the repo or just use composer to install it.
+`composer require sasa-b/container`

 ## Usage examples